Jeremy Renner Breaks Down in Tears in First TV Interview

 Gisele Bündchen Speaks Out About Tom Brady in First Post-Divorce…

 Jeremy Renner is speaking out publicly for the first time about the accident that almost took his life.
-On Wednesday, ABC News released a promo for a sit-down interview between the Marvel star and Diane Sawyer where he opens up about the snowcat accident that left him in critical condition on New Year's Day.
+A promo for a sit-down interview between Diane Sawyer and the Marvel star was released by ABC News on Wednesday, in which he opens up about the snowcat accident that left him in critical condition on New Year's Day.

+On New Year’s Day, Renner was crushed by a snowcat near his home in the Mt.
+Rose Highway area of Reno, Nevada.
+According to a redacted Washoe County Sheriff’s Office incident report, obtained by ET, Renner towed his nephew's vehicle after it got stuck in the snow.
+In the process, the snowcat began to move, and Renner tried to prevent his nephew from being hurt.

 During the interview, Renner, dressed casually in shorts and a T-shirt, is asked if he remembers the pain from the accident.